boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/index.md

 ## How do I become a Consignor?

 You must obtain a Consignor code by completing the [Online Consignor Registration](/register/).
-[Registration](/register/) is now open for our Fall 2021 Sale.
+[Restocking Consigner](/consignors/restocking-consignors/) [registration](/register/) is now open for our Fall 2021 Sale.

 Please note: all items must be entered into our tagging system by 11:59 p.m. on the Saturday before Sale Week.